Ikare

-Ikare is a town in the northern senatorial part of Ondo State, Nigeria.
+Ikare is a city in the northern senatorial part of Ondo State, Nigeria.

-Ikare-Akoko (Ikare for short), town in southwestern Nigeria, is located in the Northern Senatorial District of Ondo State.
+Ìkàré-Àkókó (Ikare for short), city in southwestern Nigeria, is located in the Northern Senatorial District of Ondo State.
 Ikare is about 100 km from Akure, the Ondo State capital.
-The city was the divisional headquarters of the old Akoko Division, comprising Oka-Akoko, Isua-Akoko, Okeagbe-Akoko Ugbe Akoko etc. Based on the Local Government System now practised in Nigeria, the city is currently the headquarters of Akoko North-East Local Government.
-The city is a trading area for farmers of Kolanut,Cocoa, and coffee.
+The city was the divisional headquarters of the old Akoko Division, comprising Oka-Akoko, Isua-Akoko, Okeagbe-Akoko, Ugbe Akoko etc. Based on the Local Government System now practised in Nigeria, the city is currently the headquarters of Akoko North-East Local Government.
+The city is a trading area for farmers of Kolanut, Cocoa, and coffee.